If a guarantor can’t service a lease, the finance company can repossess & sell the financed equipment and recover any shortfall from the guarantor.

 Provide 24 Hour Support

 A lease, hire purchase or other finance agreement typically contains a personal guarantee.
-Therefore, Directors need to understand what will happen with leased assets in a liquidation setting.
+As such, Directors need to understand what is likely to happen with leased assets in a liquidation setting.

-If a liquidator finds a company has assets subject to finance, he will conduct an assessment to compare:
+If a liquidator finds a company has assets subject to finance, he will compare:

 Where there is positive equity and the director wants to retain possession of the asset, the liquidator may sell the net equity in the contract to the director who is then required to continue servicing the finance agreement.

 If the payout exceeds the value of the asset, the liquidator will disclaim any interest in the asset.
 A disclaimer formally advises the financier that the company has no further interest in the item or the contract.

 Once the financier receives this notice, it will act in a number of ways.

 Firstly, if they are not satisfied with the director because they have experienced difficulties with payments etc., the Finance Company may repossess and sell the item.
 If this occurs, the guarantor may be liable for collection fees, penalties and interest as well as being charged for any shortfall on the facility after the item has been sold, usually at auction.